omer-abdulla/DockerProject/README.md

   }
 }

-7. Create a new repository in your GitHub account.
+4. Create a new repository in your GitHub account.

-   i am creating a new reposirotoy called named as DockerProject
+   I am creating a new reposirotoy called named as DockerProject

-9. Push your code to the GitHub repository.
+5. Push your code to the GitHub repository.

   After that i am pushing mt code into github repository these are the following  commands to push my code in github repsitory